Balanced Cable Hum Article

 W.H.
 Freeman and Company, New York, 1999

-- See Wikipedia for a paragraph about the Star Quad Configuration.
+See Wikipedia for a page about the Star Quad Configuration.

 Canare maintains a document on The Star Quad Story with more details.